Kaleab-A/plot-organizer/README.md

 # Plot Organizer (Work in Progress)

-A desktop Python GUI (PySide6) to organize multiple line plots into a moveable grid, with CSV loading, faceting by groups, shared axes, SEM (Standard Error of the Mean) plotting with shaded regions, reference lines for thresholds/markers, and export to PDF/SVG/EPS/PNG.
+A desktop Python GUI (PySide6) to organize multiple line plots into a moveable grid, with CSV loading, customizable plot styles (line/markers), faceting by groups, shared axes, SEM (Standard Error of the Mean) plotting with shaded regions, reference lines for thresholds/markers, and export to PDF/SVG/EPS/PNG.

 ## Quick Start